aigis-styleguide/aigis/src/en/Documantation/syntax_highlight.md

 Aigis using [atom/highlights](https://github.com/atom/highlights) for highlighting which is used in [Atom Editor](https://atom.io/).
 So you can choose every [Atom's themes](https://atom.io/themes)!

-Also you can add syntax highlight support language.
+Also, you can add syntax highlight support language.
 Please contact us on [pxgrid/aigis-marked#issues](https://github.com/pxgrid/aigis-marked/issues) or send PRs.

 ## Basic Usage